aimms/how-to/Articles/306/306-http-client-library-overview.rst

 .. image:: images/flickr.png

 Flickr is a social network platform where users can post their photos.
-The Flickr API allows you to explore the photos and reactions (comments, like...) available on Flickr.
+The Flickr API allows you to explore the photos and reactions such as comments and likes.

 You'll find an example in :doc:`../298/298-use-flickr-api`.